 In General.

-Subject to the notice provisions of paragraph (c) below, the Court on its own motion or on request of a party in interest may hold a status or case management conference at any time during a case or proceeding, for any purpose consistent with the Bankruptcy Code including:
+Subject to the notice provisions of subparagraph (b)(3) below, the Court on its own motion or on request of a party in interest may hold a status or case management conference at any time during a case or proceeding, for any purpose consistent with the Bankruptcy Code including:

-to address the posture and efficient administration of the case or proceeding, and
+to address the posture and efficient administration of the case or proceeding; and

 to establish a case management or scheduling order.